ApplyFirst Compensation Intelligence

 Common questions about Board of Regents of the University of Nebraska salaries

-Board of Regents of the University of Nebraska pays an average of $93,710 per year for Assistant Professor Of Practice roles based on 4 verified H-1B government filings.
+Board of Regents of the University of Nebraska pays an average of $93,710 per year for Assistant Professor Of Practice roles based on 4 aggregated market data.
 Salaries range from $80,000 to $105,000 depending on experience and location.

 Based on the average annual salary of $93,710, a Assistant Professor Of Practice at Board of Regents of the University of Nebraska earns approximately $45 per hour assuming a standard 40-hour work week (2,080 working hours per year).